nickthecook/archyve/README.md

 In general, you shouldn't need to set any of these except in development.

+### Job concurrency

+By default, Archyve will use 5 threads to run non-LLM jobs (jobs that won't hit an LLM server API) at a time, and 5 LLM jobs at a time.
+You may need to **change the LLM job concurrency** if you get throttled by the LLM server (e.g. OpenAI).

+To change this value, change the value of `LLM_JOBS_CONCURRENCY` in your `local.env` file.

 ## Using Archyve

 Archyve provides a web interface with a few different areas, focused on different things: